 Architectural drafters assist architects by preparing technical plans and details showing the dimensions, construction materials, and processes used for residential and commercial building projects.
 Mechanical drafters prepare detail and assembly drawings of a wide variety of machinery and mechanical devices, indicating dimensions, fastening methods, and other requirements.
 Civil drafters create drawings that detail the construction related to land, roads, bridges, and other infrastructure.
-The Computer-Aided Drafting Technician program at WDT provides students with a solid base of knowledge in all three of these fields and allows them to emphasize a particular field during their final semester.
+The Computer-Aided Drafting Technician program at WDT provides students with a solid base of knowledge in all three of these fields, maximizing their versatility when entering the job market.